MajidToorani/QPuzzle-Game/README.md

-# My-QPuzzle-Game is created by C# as my second assignment of game programming course
+# My-QPuzzle-Game is created by C# as my first assignment of game programming course